JaydipGabani/gatekeeper-library/website/docs/validation/capabilities.md

               )
           - name: requiredDropCapabilities
             expression: 'has(variables.params.requiredDropCapabilities) ? variables.params.requiredDropCapabilities : []'
+          # [ container.name, capabilities not being dropped in container that are required to be dropped]
           - name: missingDropCapabilitiesByContainer
             expression: |
               variables.allContainers.map(container, !(container.image in variables.exemptImages) &&